yetkinakyuz/STM32-BasicProjects/Project1/Readme.md

-## Project 1: LED control with button
+## Project 1: LED control with push-button
 There are two buttons and two leds.
 Also each button contols only one led.

 One of the buttons is connected to PC2 as pull-up and the other is connected to PC8 as pull-down.